Ezequiel Duran Preview, Player Props: Rangers vs. Astros

 Ezequiel Duran At The Plate

-- Duran has had at least one RBI in 27.0% of his games this season (30 of 111), with two or more RBI 13 times (11.7%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Duran has an RBI in 30 of 112 games this year, with multiple RBI in 13 of them.
+He has also driven in three or more of his team's runs in two contests.

-- In 40.5% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (6.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.